Archimedean polytopes

 The front row has objects with Tetrahedral symmetry.
 The second row has objects with Octahedral symmetry.
 The last row has objects with Icosahedral symmetry.
 However, the Snub cube and the Snub dodecahedron lack mirror symmetry - they are different from their mirror images.
 Their symmetries are, respectively, the chiral ochahedral and the chiral icosahedral symmetries.

 In Fig. A.1, we meet several types of Wythoff construction.
-The regular polyhedra and their rectifications (the latter are shown in the first column on the left in Fig. A.1) share the same type of Wythoff construction: Their vertices are reflections of one of the three vertices of the Schwarz triangle.
-This means that for each pair of dual regular polyhedra (i.e., for each type of symmetry) there is only one rectified form.
-A consequence of this type of Wythoff construction is that all regular polyhedra and rectifications are isotoxal, i.e., all edges are identical.
+As discussed in detail here, the regular polyhedra and their rectifications (the latter are shown in the first column on the left in Fig. A.1) share the same type of Wythoff construction: Their vertices are reflections of one of the three vertices of the Möbius triangle, i.e., of points lying on the symmetry axes of the polyhedra.

 Another type of Wythoffian construnction is the truncation.
+This corresponds to ringing two nodes in the Coxeter-Dynkin (CD) graph.
 Here, the vertices of a regular polyhedron are cut, as in a rectification, but not so deeply that the cuts touch each other, instead leaving a length of edge between the previous faces that is identical to the edges of the cuts.
-For each symmetry, there are three truncated forms (columns 2, 3 and 4 in Fig. 1), where the vertices result from reflecting points in the edges of the Schwarz triangle, i.e., located in one of the mirrors.
+For each symmetry, there are three truncated forms (columns 2, 3 and 4 in Fig. 1), where the vertices result from reflecting points in each of the 3 edges of the Möbius triangle, i.e., located in one of the mirrors.
 All their vertex figures will, because of this, have bilateral symmetry.

-A third type of Wythoffian construnction is the omnitruncation (column 5 in Fig. A.1), where the vertices result from reflecting points inside the Schwarz triangle.
+A third type of Wythoffian construnction is the omnitruncation (column 5 in Fig. A.1), where the vertices result from reflecting points inside the Möbius triangle.
+This corresponds to ringing all nodes in the CD graph.
 There is only one such polyhedron for each type of symmetry.
-This means that in a polyhedron generated this way, the number of vertices will be, for a particular symmetry, the same as the number of Schwarz triangles that tile the spherical surface, which is the order of the associated symmetry group.
+This means that in a polyhedron generated this way, the number of vertices will be, for a particular symmetry, the same as the number of Möbius triangles that tile the spherical surface, which is the order of the associated symmetry group.
 The Omnitruncated octahedron/cube has 48 vertices and the Omnitruncated icosahedron/dodecahedron has 120 vertices (more about the Omnitruncated tetrahedron next).
-The vertex figure will be close to the dual of the Schwarz triangle.
+The vertex figure will be close to the dual of the Möbius triangle.

 Finally, there is a particular type of transformation that produces one snub form for each symmetry.
-This works by alternate deletion of Schwarz triangles.
+This works by alternate deletion of Möbius triangles.

 Therefore, many polyhedra have multiple Wythoff constructions, i.e., they can be derived from different symmetries.
 The overlap in forms between the Tetrahedral and Octahedral symmetries is not surprising as the Tetrahedron is the demi-cube (the 3-dimensional version of a Demihypercube, obtained by alternate deletion of vertices of Hypercubes).

 Finally, one word on which of these polyhedra are Zomable: Indeed, of the polyhedra derived from Octahedral symmetry, only those that can also be derived from Tetrahedral symmetry - and the Cube - are Zomable (see Fig. A.2)!
+The reason is that the Zometool system cannot represent Octagons.
+The demicubic symmetries lack 4-fold symmetry axes; for that reason they are also unable to produce Octagons.
 This will have some interesting implications below.

 Finally, it should be noted that if we lift the condition of convexity, several other types of Uniform polyhedra become possible: an infinite family of Star prisms and antiprisms, and a finite family of ``Star Archimedeans'', which include the regular star polyhedra (Fig. 3.5a), their rectifications (Fig. 3.6a) and the ditrigonal polyhedra (Fig. 3.7) as special cases.
-Most of these are obtained by the Wythoff construction acting on Schwarz triangles with non-integer indices, with one exception, the Great dirhombicosidodecahedron.
+Apart from a single exception, these are obtained from all types of Wythoff construction acting on all Schwarz triangles.
+See a more detailed discussion on the Star Archimedeans next.

 Archimedean polychora